SparkysWidgets/Marlin/README.md

 ### M211 (Software Endstops)

-Set whether printing should abort in the event of any software endstop being triggered.
+Set whether printing should abort or moves should be clamped in the event of any software endstop being triggered.
 This provides a fast way to abort a print in the event of mechanical failure such as loose couplings, lost steps, diverted axes, binding, etc., which lead to axes being very far out of position.

 #### Notes

-- Requires `ABORT_ON_SOFTWARE_ENDSTOP`.
+- Requires `SOFTWARE_ENDSTOPS_*` for at least one axis.

 - Use `ENDSTOPS_ALWAYS_ON_DEFAULT` or `M120` to ensure that monitoring of limit switches is enabled.